-SPECIMEN COLLECTION AND PREPARATION
+[SPECIMEN COLLECTION AND PREPARATION]

-- The COC Rapid Test Cassette can be performed using whole blood (from venipuncture or fingerstick)/serum/plasma. - To collect Fingerstick Whole Blood specimens: - Wash the patient's hand with soap and warm water or clean with an alcohol swab.
-Allow to dry. - Massage the hand without touching the puncture site by rubbing down the hand towards the fingertip of the middle or ring finger. - Puncture the skin with a sterile lancet.
-Wipe away the first sign of blood. - Gently rub the hand from wrist to palm to finger to form a rounded drop of blood over the puncture site. - Add the Fingerstick Whole Blood specimen to the test by using a capillary tube: - Touch the end of the capillary tube to the blood until filled to approximately 40 μl.
-Avoid air bubbles. - Place the bulb onto the top end of the capillary tube, then squeeze the bulb to dispense the whole blood to the specimen area of the test cassette. - Testing should be performed immediately after the specimens have been collected.
+• The COC Rapid Test Cassette can be performed using whole blood (from venipuncture or fingerstick/serum/plasma). • To collect Fingerstick Whole Blood specimens: • Wash the patient's hand with soap and warm water or clean with an alcohol swab.
+Allow to dry. • Massage the hand without touching the puncture site by rubbing down the hand towards the fingertip of the middle or ring finger.

+- Puncture the skin with a sterile lancet.
+Wipe away the first sign of blood. - Gently rub the hand from wrist to palm to finger to form a rounded drop of blood over the puncture site. - Add the Fingerstick Whole Blood specimen to the test by using a capillary tube: - Touch the end of the capillary tube to the blood until filled to approximately 40 $\mu$ L. Avoid air bubbles. - Place the bulb onto the top end of the capillary tube, then squeeze the bulb to dispense the whole blood to the specimen well of the test cassette. - Testing should be performed immediately after specimen collection.
 Do not leave the specimens at room temperature for prolonged periods.
-For long term storage, specimens should be kept below -20°C, while whole blood/serum/plasma collected by venipuncture should be stored at 2-8°C if the test is to be run within 2 days of collection.
-Do not freeze whole blood/serum/plasma specimens. whole blood/serum/plasma collected by fingerstick should be tested immediately. - Bring specimens to room temperature prior to testing.
+Serum and plasma specimens may be stored at 2-8°C for up to 3 days, for long-term storage, specimens should be kept below -20°C. Whole blood collected by venipuncture should be stored at 2-8°C if the test is to be run within 2 days of collection.
+Do not freeze whole blood specimens.
+Whole blood collected by fingerstick should be tested immediately. - Bring specimens to room temperature prior to testing.
 Frozen specimens must be completely thawed and mixed well prior to testing.
 Specimens should not be frozen and thawed repeatedly. - If specimens are to be shipped, they should be packed in compliance with local regulations covering the transportation of etiologic agents.

-MATERIALS
+[MATERIALS]

 Materials Provided

-• Test cassettes • Droppers • Buffer
+- Test cassettes

+- Droppers

+- Buffer

+- Package insert

-Materials Required But Not Provided
+- Materials Required But Not Provided

-• Specimen collection containers • Centrifuge • Timer
+- Specimen collection containers

-• Lancets (for fingerstick whole blood only)
+- Lancets (for fingerstick whole blood only)

+- Centrifuge

+- Timer

-• Heparinized capillary tubes and dispensing bulb (for fingerstick whole blood only)
+- Heparinized capillary tubes and dispensing bulb (for fingerstick whole blood only)